 On this page, you'll find some handy tips about preparing for your interview.

 You'll need to be prepared with knowledge and understanding of the role of a social worker.
-When you graduate, you'll be eligible to apply for registration with the Health and Care Professions Council.
+When you graduate, you'll be eligible to apply for registration with Social Work England.
 As you’ll be working with service users at a very vulnerable time in their lives from early on in your degree course, and throughout your career, you're expected to be aware of and uphold the HCPC's professional values and behaviours.

 Your interview day will take the following format.